tpavlek/tpavlek-me/source/_posts/2016-01-25-edmonton-photo-radar-2015-stats.md

 locations of Photo Radar vans on the Photo Radar page here: http://www.edmonton.ca/transportation/traffic_safety/photo-radar.aspx, but there is currently no breakdown available for number of tickets based on the location the ticket was issued.

-That piece of data would be interested for determining whether lower-difference tickets are issued in lower-speed areas, with a greater focus on enforcement in those areas, or if Photo Radar on high speed roads is trending downwards in terms of the threshold for issuing tickets.
+That piece of data would be interesting for determining whether lower-difference tickets are issued in lower-speed areas, with a greater focus on enforcement in those areas, or if Photo Radar on high speed roads is trending downwards in terms of the threshold for issuing tickets.